Walk4Muscle/documents/Knowledge sharing.md

-Hi, cloud develpers!

-We have collected several common/hot issues and arranged in each open source language.
+We have collected top 3 common/hot issues and arranged in each open source language.
 We hope these issues will quickly slove or give you quick hits about your facing issues.

 - PHP
-   + **Q**: How to configure PHP in Azure App Service Web Apps?
+   + **Q**: What PHP configurations we can modify in Azure App Service Web Apps?
+     **A**: We can change the built-in PHP version from 5.4(default), 5.5, 5.6, and 7.0(preview).
+            We can change the built-in PHP_INI_USER, PHP_INI_PERDIR, PHP_INI_ALL and, PHP_INI_SYSTEM configurations.
+            We can enable extensions in the default PHP runtime.
+            We can even use a custom PHP runtime.
+            We also can enable Composer automation in Azure for manage your PHP packages.
-     **A**: Please refer to the offical guide, [Configure PHP in Azure App Service Web Apps](https://azure.microsoft.com/en-us/documentation/articles/web-sites-php-configure/).
+            Please refer to the offical guide, [Configure PHP in Azure App Service Web Apps](https://azure.microsoft.com/en-us/documentation/articles/web-sites-php-configure/).

       - - -
    + **Q**: How to enable connection to Azure SQL in PHP applications on Azure Web Apps?